GoogleCloudPlatform/python-docs-samples/appengine/flexible/django_cloudsql/README.md

     python manage.py runserver

-Now you can view the admin panel of your local site at http://localhost:8080/admin
+Now you can view the admin panel of your local site at http://localhost:8000/admin

 ## Deploying

+The app can be deployed by running

+    gcloud app deploy

+You can view your site with:

+    gcloud app browse

+Now you can view the admin panel of your deployed site at https://<your-app-id>.appspot.com/admin

+ ### Serving Static Files Using Cloud Storage

 Since the Django development server is not built for production, our container uses the Gunicorn server.
-Since Gunicorn doesn't serve static content, the static content is instead served from Google Cloud Storage.
+In `mysite/urls.py`, while in DEBUG mode, Django is configured to serve static files.
+ However, in production, it's recommended to use Google Cloud Storage or an alternative CDN for serving static files.

-First, make a bucket and make it publically readable, replacing <your-gcs-bucket> with a bucket name, such as your project id:
+First, make a bucket and make it publically readable, replacing <your-gcs-bucket> with a bucket name , such as your project id:

     gsutil mb gs://<your-gcs-bucket>
     gsutil defacl set public-read gs://<your-gcs-bucket>